If you’re putting in a lot of time and effort at the gym to develop and define your chest muscles but are not seeing enough results, what do you do?

 The answer is diamond push-ups.

-The steps are similar to the steps for the traditional push-ups exercise – but there’s a difference.
+The steps are similar to the steps for the traditional push-ups exercise – but there’s a significant difference in hand placement.

 Place your hands close together and flat on the floor to form the shape of a diamond or pyramid.